sfolsom/LD4_2020_Conference_Linked_Data_WorkShop/README.md

 ## Format
-Asynchronous workshop with video/slides, hands-ons exercises, and “office hours” and Slack Channel to discuss content
+This workshop will be largely asynchronous with video/slides, hands-ons exercises, Slack discussions, and “office hours”.
+It kicks off on Monday July 6th, 2020, but it will continue through the week.
+Attendees will primarily interact over Slack.
+Zoom check-ins are optional and will be scheduled after surveying attendees on their availability.

 ## Intended audience